footcricket05/Quizify/README.md

 ## Contributing 🤝

 We welcome contributions from the community.
-If you'd like to contribute to Quizify-WebApp, please follow these steps:
+If you'd like to contribute to Quizify, please follow these steps:

 1. Fork the repository.